 Astronauts Zhu Yangzhu, Zhang Zhiyuan and Lai Ka-ying will carry out China's Shenzhou-23 manned mission to its space station, with Zhu as the commander, the China Manned Space Agency announced at a press conference on Saturday.

-This is the first crew in China composed of astronauts from the third and fourth batches.
+For the first time, the three crew members come from the third and fourth batches – the two most recent recruitment classes – of China's astronauts.
 One of them will stay in the space station for a year.

-Zhu, who previously served as the spaceflight engineer of China's Shenzhou-16 mission, is not only China's first spaceflight engineer to serve as a mission commander, but also the first astronaut from the third batch to assume this role.
+Zhu, who previously took part in China's Shenzhou-16 mission, is not only China's first spaceflight engineer to serve as a mission commander, but also the first astronaut from the third batch to assume this role.

-Lai, the first astronaut from China's Hong Kong Special Administrative Region (HKSAR), is selected as a payload specialist for the Shenzhou-23 mission.
-She is the first astronaut from the fourth batch to participate in a Chinese space mission and also the first female payload specialist selected from China's Hong Kong and Macao SARs.
+Lai, the first astronaut from China's Hong Kong Special Administrative Region (HKSAR), was selected as a payload specialist for the Shenzhou-23 mission.
+She is the first astronaut from the fourth batch to participate in a Chinese space mission and also the first female payload specialist selected from the Hong Kong and Macao SARs.

 Both Zhang and Lai will embark on their first journey into space.